 At times, we all face personal, work, or family problems that we can't handle by ourselves.
 Center For Family Services contracts with many companies and agencies to provide Employee Assistance Program (EAP) services to help employees and their family members find solutions and resources to resolve problems and function at their best.

 Through confidential guidance and support, specially trained EAP staff can help individuals and families deal with issues such as:

 Baby's Best Start is a nine week program that works together with parents and family members to ensure baby's get off to the best possible start.
 Program sessions are on Saturdays from 10am-2pm.
+Sessions are also offered in Spanish on Thursdays from 10am-2pm.
 After the completion of the program, staff will continue follow up with the family through regular home visits and phone calls on a monthly basis.
 Baby's Best Start provides:

 A Project of the Camden County Covenant for Children, Youth and Families.
 Funded by the Community Planning and Advocacy Council